certbot/certbot/docs/using.rst

 apologize for any inconvenience you encounter in integrating these commands into your individual environment.

-.. note:: ``certbot renew`` exit status will only be 1 if renewal attempt failed.
+.. note:: ``certbot renew`` exit status will only be 1 if a renewal attempt failed.
   This means ``certbot renew`` exit status will be 0 if no cert needs to be updated.
-  If you write a custom script and expect to run a command only after a cert was actually renewed you will need to use the ``--renew-hook`` since the exit status will be 0 both on successful renewal and when renewal is not necessary
+  If you write a custom script and expect to run a command only after a cert was actually renewed you will need to use the ``--post-hook`` since the exit status will be 0 both on successful renewal and when renewal is not necessary.

 Modifying the Renewal Configuration File